-Dr. Hartung brings to JFF 18 years of experience as a teacher, leader, consultant, and researcher in public K-12 and higher education settings, where he has worked to advance innovations in education that can transform our conceptions of the what, how, when, where, and why of learning, in all its forms.
+Kyle Hartung is director of Pathways to Prosperity at Jobs for the Future.
+In this capacity, he leads bodies of work focused on the design, implementation, and innovations in grades 9-14+ pathways ecosystems and regional and state policies supporting the transition of credentialed young people into the labor market.
+Mr. Hartung has 20 years of experience as a teacher, leader, consultant, and researcher in public K-12 and higher education settings, where he has worked to advance innovations in education.
 His areas of expertise include deeper learning, college and career readiness, performance- and competency-based assessment, workplace learning, project- and problem-based pedagogy, school design/redesign, adult learning, and mixed-methods research.
+Prior to joining JFF, Mr. Hartung most recently worked as a researcher with Learning Innovations Laboratory (LILa) at Harvard’s Project Zero and as a consultant for Envision Learning Partners.

 Dr. Hartung holds a bachelor's of fine arts in performance studies from the University of Illinois-Urbana, master's degrees in education from The New School and Harvard University, and a doctor of education in educational leadership, policy, and practice from Harvard University.